-Teague’s approach was twofold: to bring diversity to the problem table, and urge collaboration to find a solution.
+Teague’s approach was twofold: to bring diversity to the problem table.
+Also, to urge collaboration to find a solution.
 And this has turned out well when the problem was fracking and earthquakes.
 Note: for more info on the technical aspects of fracking and earthquakes, see here.

 THE STATE OF ENERGY IN OKLAHOMA.

 Of all USA states, Oklahoma ranks #5 in oil and gas production.
 It has been a dominant oil and gas state for over 100 years.
 But what’s not well known is Oklahoma is #3 for wind power: 20% of electricity comes from wind turbines.
 This makes sense if you remember the play Oklahoma!
 “Where the wind comes sweepin’ down the plain”.
 This 20% compares with 25% in Texas, also a very windy state.
 If you drive on I40 through Amarillo, you will see vast numbers of windmills extending for almost 50 miles each side of the city.
 Note that Oklahoma gave tax incentives to get wind power going, but these are now being stopped.
 As with solar collectors, the cost of new wind turbines has decreased in the past few years.

 Teague offered a new model for electrical generation.
 The old model was based on large isolated power stations (driven by coal or natural gas) connected to an extensive grid of transmission lines.
 However, the new model is distributed power: e.g. solar panels at houses or industry plants, or windmills that provide enough electricity for a local town.